Today’s post is all about comparing colored pencil methods.

 Complementary Drawing Method

-The drawing, Green Pastures, was drawn with a complementary under drawing.
-This is the finished under drawing.
-The under drawing looks almost like a finished drawing, but in complementary colors.
+The drawing, Green Pastures, was drawn over a complementary under drawing.
+The illustration below shows the finished under drawing (left) and the finished drawing.

 This is the finished drawing.